chimericdream/worldofpannotia.com/src/_specific_magic_armor/rhino-hide.md

   costToCreateSpecial: ""
   weight: ""
   description: |
     This _+2 hide_ armor is made from rhinoceros hide.
-In addition to granting a +2 enhancement bonus to AC, it has a -1 armor check penalty and deals an additional 2d6 points of damage on any successful charge attack made by the wearer, including a mounted charge.
+In addition to granting a +2 enhancement bonus to AC, it has a -1 armor check penalty and deals an additional {% die_roll 2 6 0 %} points of damage on any successful charge attack made by the wearer, including a mounted charge.
 ---